Granny Square Tutorial: 7 Easy Steps for Beginners

 The classic granny square features clustered double crochet groups separated by chain spaces, creating a lacy, open fabric with distinct gaps.
 A solid granny square fills in those gaps by working stitches in the chain spaces, producing a dense, solid-colored fabric without holes.
 Both styles are covered in most comprehensive granny square tutorials, and choosing between them depends on whether you prefer an airy or a solid look for your project.

 If you enjoyed this guide, you might also love our tutorials on Granny Square Cushion Guide, Granny Square Table Runner Pattern, and Crochet Granny Square Patterns.
-Each one comes with free patterns and step-by-step instructions perfect for crocheters of all skill levels.
+For each design below you’ll find an overview of the construction, the stitches it uses, and tips to make your own version.

 Similar Posts